 The story revolves around Elizabeth Bennet and her sisters in their mother’s quest to find suitable marriages.
 Elizabeth meets Mr. Darcy, a wealthy man who makes an unflattering remark about her to his friend.
 Darcy grows more irritating to Elizabeth after each encounter and she voices her contempt for him.
 Darcy, on the other hand, is more stand-offish and subtle in his feelings for Elizabeth.

 I enjoyed reading about Elizabeth and Darcy’s relationship and how it evolved.
 The quest to find out whether Elizabeth and Darcy would end up together is the driving force that helped me finish the book and the ending really made an impression on me.
 I also enjoyed reading about Elizabeth’s relationship with her older sister and confidante, Jane.
 However, I really didn’t care much for Mrs. Bennet, Elizabeth’s flighty younger sisters and many of the other minor characters or the sub-plots involving them.

 While the book was set in England, I really didn’t get much of a sense of scenery, history or culture, unless obsession over social status is considered the “culture” of that time.
 From that perspective, I Capture the Castle* by Dodie Smith was better in portraying the beauty of the English landscape and the lifestyle for the time.

 “She was in no humour for conversation with anyone but himself; and to him she had hardly courage to speak.”

 “Think only of the past as its remembrance gives you pleasure.”

-This won’t be a book that I re-read and still prefer Ms. Austen’s Persuasion, which is one of my all-time favorites for its portrayal of issues that are still relevant to families today.
-Pride and Prejudice has helped to cultivate my interest in the classics and I look forward to reading some of Ms. Austen’s other works.
+This won’t be a book that I re-read and still prefer Austen’s Persuasion*, which is one of my all-time favorites, for its portrayal of issues that are still relevant to families today.
+However, Pride and Prejudice has helped to cultivate my interest in the classics and I look forward to reading some of Austen’s other works.